What is the difference between a popular and a scholarly source?

 Search a database to find journal, magazine, or newspaper articles.
 Some databases also provide access to other materials such as dissertations, book chapters, books, sound recordings, videos, etc.

-Some databases have the full text or abstracts (summaries) of articles, if not, follow these instructions to figure out if the library has the journal.
+Some databases have the full text or abstracts (summaries) of articles, if not, use one of these three ways to figure out if the library has the journal.

 Multi-Subject Databases